MUNComputerScienceSociety/ABALookup/README.md

 To contribute to the project, you will need to have the requirements listed below available, as well as Git installed (and a GitHub account).
 Once you have the requirements, fork the project on GitHub, make some changes, and open a pull request.
 You can learn more about [forking] and [pull requests] from GitHub Help.
 As well, please open [issues] for any possible enhancements or bugs you find.

+For more details on contributing, please see the [the guidelines for contributing to this repository.](CONTRIBUTING.md)

 Requirements
 ------------